sisby-folk/crunchy-crunchy-advancements/README.md

 It can also arbitrarily filter advancements from loading at runtime based on namespace/path.

-We heartily recommend [EMI](https://modrinth.com/mod/emi) as a replacement for the recipe book system.
-[NoRecipeBook](https://modrinth.com/mod/norecipebook-fabric) is also a good addition to remove the button.

 ### Design Notes

 Some mods, like [Patchouli](https://modrinth.com/mod/patchouli), rely on the advancements system to track their progression.
 This means gutting advancements in the wrong way can cause issues.